How to Create Location Based Apps and Innovative Ideas for Geolocation Applications

 Geolocation is not limited to outdoor navigation.
 Indoor navigation utilizes a network of BLE devices (Bluetooth low energy), instead of traditional GPS data, but the possibilities for such technology are endless.

-Primarily for malls, large resorts, and hotels, developers can create apps that help visitors navigate around the venue, locate bathrooms, pool area, sauna, the dining room, and more.
+Primarily for malls, large resorts, and hotels, developers can create apps that help visitors navigate around the venue, locate bathrooms, the pool area, the sauna, the dining room, and more.

 Build Your Geolocation App with Cubix!